Updated on 2024-09-30 GMT+08:00

 Storage Settings

 Configure storage resources on a node for the containers running on it.
-Set the disk size according to site requirements.
+Select a disk type and configure its size based on service requirements.
+For details about EVS disks, see Disk Types and Performance.

 Table 2 Configuration parameters